Pteridophyte

 A pteridophyte is a vascular plant with xylem and phloem that reproduces by means of spores.
 Because pteridophytes produce neither flowers nor seeds, they are sometimes referred to as "cryptogams", meaning that their means of reproduction is hidden.
-They are also the ancestors of the plants we see today.

 Ferns, horsetails (often treated as ferns), and lycophytes (clubmosses, spikemosses, and quillworts) are all pteridophytes.
 However, they do not form a monophyletic group because ferns (and horsetails) are more closely related to seed plants than to lycophytes.
 "Pteridophyta" is thus no longer a widely accepted taxon, but the term pteridophyte remains in common parlance, as do pteridology and pteridologist as a science and its practitioner, for example by the International Association of Pteridologists and the Pteridophyte Phylogeny Group.

 Description

 Pteridophytes (ferns and lycophytes) are free-sporing vascular plants that have a life cycle with alternating, free-living gametophyte and sporophyte phases that are independent at maturity.
 The body of the sporophyte is well differentiated into roots, stem and leaves.
 The root system is always adventitious.
 The stem is either underground or aerial.
 The leaves may be microphylls or megaphylls.
 Their other common characteristics include vascular plant apomorphies (e.g., vascular tissue) and land plant plesiomorphies (e.g., spore dispersal and the absence of seeds).